 Why do I have to have to complete an MPN?

 The funds from your federal loan cannot be disbursed into our account until you have a valid MPN on file with the U.S. Department of Education.
-Monitor MyUAlbany for Important Items to determine if you need to complete an MPN.
+Monitor MyUAlbany for Important Notices to determine if you need to complete an MPN.

 The MPN for Federal Direct Loans (both subsidized and unsubsidized) is generally valid for 10 years, so you should only need to complete the MPN once while attending UAlbany.